stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ### the next evolution of developing talent

-Several years ago I started developing and applying this hybrid approach to offshoring.
+Several years ago I started experimenting with this hybrid approach to offshoring.
 I didn’t foresee it back then, but now we find ourselves at the next evolution: _thinking about how to scale up and give early career development experience to our best people based offshore._

 That is, we are now exploring which countries to add new team members to work for our emerging offshore talent.
 As my mate Rob says: "Ash, you're offshoring the offshoring!"